Are you looking for some Invisalign before and after pictures before committing to your orthodontic treatment? Well, you've come to the right place.

 At the opposite extreme to an open bite, an overbite (or deep bite) means the upper front teeth sit too far down in relation to the lower teeth.
 Look at this patient's before and after pictures, and you'll see that her bottom teeth were hardly visible when she smiled.
 She also had some quite significant crowding.

 This treatment took 18 months, which is about the average time for Invisalign.
 It's also worth noting that this patient was 49 years old when she began her treatment, so it's really never too late to get your teeth straightened if you're unhappy with how they look.

 Invisalign results time lapse video

-This patient, who had treatment with Invisalign Full for overcrowding, has published a fascinating Invisalign time lapse video documenting his treatment.
+This patient, who had treatment with Invisalign Comprehensive for overcrowding, has published a fascinating Invisalign time lapse video documenting his treatment.
 The video shows the front view first, then the view from the top.
-You can see that there was significant movement to one of his premolar teeth which was positioned too far in to his mouth.
+You can see that there was significant movement to one of his premolar teeth which was positioned too far into his mouth.

 Not had enough of looking in other people's mouths yet?

-Not only is Invisalign comfortable and discreet, these aligners are effective on 90% of orthodontic cases – even some of the most severe – as these before and after pictures have shown.
+Not only are Invisalign aligners comfortable and discreet, but these aligners are also effective on 90% of orthodontic cases – even some of the most severe and extreme – as these before and after pictures have shown.
 Invisalign treatment results show a noticeable improvement in smile aesthetics, as well as in bite function.

 If you're still undecided, why not read some Invisalign reviews which we have compiled.
 These give a better idea of what it's actually like to wear clear aligners.

-If you still have questions about the best orthodontic treatment for you, check out our detailed guide to braces for adults for information about other options.
+If you still have questions about the best orthodontic treatment for you, or you have been told your case is too severe for good Invisalign results, check out our detailed guide to braces for adults for information about other options.